pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

   --organization "Operations Department"
   Activation key created.
   ```
-In the console we can view the Activation Key on the Red Hat Satellite console by navigating to Content -> Content Views on the left navigation bar.
+In the console we can view the Activation Key on the Red Hat Satellite console by navigating to Content -> Content Views on the side menu.
 ![Content -> Activation Keys](/images/sat31.png)

 On the Activation Keys page click the link for ak-ops-rhel8-prem-server activation key.